chan2git/splunk-bots/botsv3/README.md

 **Answer: svcvnc**

 ### Q305: Based on the previous question, what groups was this user assigned to after the endpoint was compromised?
-Answer guidance: Comma separated without spaces, in alphabetical order.

 We can use the below generic query and throw in the user name svcvnc and table the field `Group_Name` and see which groups it's associated to.
 We can see the notable resulting values are Administrators and Users.
 This makes sense as the threat actor would likely add this newly created account to the Admin group to maintain persistence and escalate privileges.